How Do You Know If Your Insurer Acted in Bad Faith?

 - Refusal to Pay a Legitimate Insurance Claim: Finally, an insurance company that simply refuses to pay a legitimate claim is engaging in bad faith practices.
 They may be liable for additional damages.

-“Insurers can get in trouble on claims when they do not make a fair assessment of the situation taking the policyholders’ interests into account,” adds Ian S. Birk, an attorney at Keller Rohrback law firm in Seattle.
+“Insurers can get in trouble on claims when they do not make a fair assessment of the situation, taking the policyholders’ interests into account,” adds former practicing attorney and now judge Ian S. Birk.
 “It is really critical to listen to what the policyholder is saying; when they’re insisting that the carrier is missing the real picture of what’s going on, most of the time they’re right.
 When I see a carrier get rutted into its own, sometimes self-serving version of the facts—without really appreciating that that rosy version of the facts is not necessarily the only or best read of a situation—that’s when I start to think bad faith litigation is inevitable.”

 Bad faith insurance claims are notoriously complicated.
 You do not have to go up against a large insurance company alone.
 Birk notes that the process usually starts with helping clients understand the insurance company’s responsibilities.
-“There are cases where all it ends up taking is just getting another set of eyes on the claim—outside the claims staff working on it, perhaps outside counsel,” he says.
-“We can often help with that, and then in cases where the insurer has failed to properly pay a covered claim and is not fixing it, we can obviously go to court.”
+“There are cases where all it ends up taking is just getting another set of eyes on the claim—outside the claims staff working on it, perhaps outside counsel,” he says. “[Lawyers] can often help with that, and in cases where the insurer has failed to properly pay a covered claim and is not fixing it, go to court.”